manikantag/temenos-SCALE2020/README.md

 This is the place to hone your skills and develop the hands-on expertise you need to be even more successful.

+Need to know how to clone this repository?
+[Click here!](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-Please select the Lab you would like to visit, from the following:
+Please select the Lab guide you would like to visit, from the following:

 - [Multi-cloud NuoDB on Kubernetes Production Architectures for Resilient and Scalable Temenos Transact and Temenos Infinity Wealth Operations](https://github.com/temenos/SCALE2020/tree/main/Multi-cloud%20NuoDB%20on%20Kubernetes%20Production%20Architectures%20for%20Resilient%20and%20Scalable%20Temenos%20Transact%20and%20Temenos%20Infinity%20Wealth%20Operations)

-- [Cloud-native development on Red Hat Openshift](https://learn.openshift.com/?sc_cid=7013a00000267bsAAA) (Opens openshift.com website)
+- [Cloud-native development on Red Hat Openshift](https://learn.openshift.com/?sc_cid=7013a00000267bsAAA) (Opens openshift.com Interactive Learning Portal)

 - [Training and Deploying Models with Temenos AI Platform](https://github.com/temenos/SCALE2020/tree/main/Training%20and%20Deploying%20Models%20with%20Temenos%20AI%20Platform)